Whatsapp Icon

 • Are there any lifestyle changes I should make to support my treatment? - Lifestyle factors such as diet, exercise, and stress management can play a critical role in your treatment and recovery.

-• What support services are available for me and my family? - Knowing about support groups, counseling services, and other resources can be critical for emotional and mental health.
+• What support services are available for me and my family? - Knowing about support groups, counselling services, and other resources can be critical for emotional and mental health.

 It's important to note that your healthcare team is there to support you throughout your treatment journey.
 Don't hesitate to ask any question, no matter how small it may seem.
 Being well-informed can help you make the best decisions for your health and lead to a more positive treatment experience.